Transverse Instability of Stokes Waves at Finite Depth: Introduction

 where $T$ and $\Delta$ are real-valued, real-analytic functions such that $T(\varepsilon,\delta) = O\left(\delta \right)$ and $\Delta(\varepsilon,\delta) = O\left(\delta^2\right)$ as $(\varepsilon,\delta) \rightarrow (0,0)$.
 Furthermore, there exist $\ka_0 \in \mathbb{R}$ and $\ka_1>0$ such that for

 we have $\Delta(\varepsilon,\delta(\varepsilon,\theta))>0$ for sufficiently small $\varepsilon$.
 Thus the eigenvalue $\lambda_+$ has positive real part provided $\delta = \delta(\varepsilon,\theta)$ with $|\theta|<\kappa_1$ and $\varepsilon$ is sufficiently small.
 Moreover, $\text{Re}\lambda_+ = O\left(\varepsilon^3\right)$ as $\varepsilon \rightarrow 0$ for each $\theta$.
 This means that there exist transverse perturbations of the given Stokes wave whose amplitudes grow temporally like $e^{t\,\text{Re}\ld_+ }$. \end{theo} \begin{rema} In the corresponding longitudinal result in \cite{Berti4}, there could be infinitely many exceptional values of the depth, whereas in the transverse case Theorem \ref{theo:main} asserts that only finitely many such values can exist.
 In fact, numerical computation shows that $N=1$, that is, there is only one such exceptional value of the depth.
 See Figure 3 in Section \ref{Sec:proof}.
 It should also be noted that small Stokes waves at the exceptional depth(s) could still be susceptible to higher-order transverse instabilities. \end{rema} Fixing $\varepsilon$, substituting $\delta = \delta(\varepsilon,\theta)$ into \eqref{lambda_exact1} and dropping terms of $O\left(\varepsilon^4\right)$ and smaller, we obtain an asymptotic expansion of the unstable eigenvalues.
 As $\theta$ varies, we find that the eigenvalues lie approximately on an ellipse (an `isola') that is centered on the imaginary axis.
 Figure 1 illustrates this ellipse for three different depths.
 As $\varepsilon$ varies, the center of the ellipse drifts from a double eigenvalue on the imaginary axis like $O\left(\varepsilon^2\right)$, while its semi-major and semi-minor axes scale like $O\left(\varepsilon^3\right)$.
-We refer to Corollary \ref{cor:ellipse} for the precise statement. \begin{rema} Figure 1 compares our transverse instability isolae with the numerically computed eigenvalues for a Stokes wave with amplitude $\varepsilon = 0.01$ at the three depths $h = 1$, $3/2$, and $2$.
-The eigenvalues are computed using the Floquet-Fourier-Hill method applied to the Ablowitz-Fokas-Musslimani formulation of the finite-depth water wave problem.
-Full details of this method are presented in \cite{DecOli15}.
-The distance between our transverse instability isolae and the numerically computed eigenvalues is $O\left(\varepsilon^4\right)$, as expected, since we do not calculate beyond $O\left(\varepsilon^3\right)$ to construct our isolae.
-The strong agreement between our isolae and the numerically computed eigenvalues to $O\left(\varepsilon^3\right)$ provides confidence both in our analytical results and in earlier numerical investigations of the transverse instability spectrum.
-Even better agreement could be found by retaining higher-order corrections of the unstable eigenvalues in a manner similar to \cite{CreDecTri}. \end{rema}
+We refer to Corollary \ref{cor:ellipse} for the precise statement. \begin{rema} Shortly after the appearance of the preprint version of this paper, the preprint \cite{JRY} of Jiao-Rodrigues-Yang proved the oblique instability of small Stokes waves when additional localized perturbations in the longitudinal direction are included.
+They thereby obtained an $\eps^2$-order instability, which is expected from the dominant modulational instability \cite{NguyenStrauss, Berti1}. \end{rema}